Janice McGeachin: Campaign and election

 In April 2017, McGeachin filed to run for lieutenant governor of Idaho.
-In the voter pamphlet she wrote, she hoped to help the governor "by increasing our freedoms and liberties, free from the bonds of excessive government regulations.
-The federal government has become too restrictive in how we teach our kids, manage health care, build our roads and manage our resources."
+In the voter pamphlet she wrote, she hoped to help the governor "by increasing our freedoms and liberties, free from the bonds of excessive government regulations".
 Her candidacy was supported by state Senator Dean Mortimer.
 McGeachin narrowly won the Republican primary election on May 15, 2018, with 28.9% of the vote, then defeated Democratic nominee Kristin Collum in the November general election.
 During the 2018 campaign, McGeachin took security guards with her to a debate at the Idaho Public Television station in Boise, although there was no known threat against her, and characterized them as "friends."

 Far-right connections

-In February 2019, McGeachin posted a photo on her Facebook page of her posing in front of her Idaho State Capitol door with two members of the 3 Percenters, an anti-government militia movement group.
+In February 2019, McGeachin posted a photo on her Facebook page of her posing in front of her Idaho State Capitol door with two members of the Three Percenters, an anti-government militia movement group.
 The men wore shirts promoting Todd Engel, who was sentenced to prison in connection with the Bundy standoff fatal encounter with the Federal Bureau of Investigation (FBI) and the Bureau of Alcohol, Tobacco and Firearms (ATF).
 For the caption, she wrote "Sending love to Todd Engel from the Idaho Capital and 'getting to know' the new Senate Pages."
 McGeachin faced public criticism for the photo and quickly deleted it.
 In a subsequent statement, McGeachin described the men as "two Second Amendment supporters who were here to support Todd Engel, an Idahoan who was treated unjustly by the court system," and said that she deleted the post after "a few people had begun erroneously assigning sinister motives which are contrary to my true character."
 The Idaho Falls Post Register editorial board criticized McGeachin for embracing the 3 Percenters and militia movement.

 In February 2022, McGeachin appeared as a surprise video guest speaker at the America First Political Action Conference, hosted by prominent white nationalist Nick Fuentes.
 McGeachin was apparently one of the highest-ranking elected officials to address the far-right conference.
 McGeachin's speech to the conference was criticized by Democrats and some Republicans for its antisemitic and pro-Putin contents.